 Isla Magdalena National Park is part of Chile's scenic 2,800 km (1,700 mi) "Route of Parks of Patagonia" that stretches from Puerto Montt in the north to Cape Horn in the south.

 Spanning 17 national parks, the Route of Parks of Patagonia encompasses one-third of Chile and protects over 11.8 million hectares (28 million acres).

 Chile's Route of Parks map - Thompson Conservation

 The rugged landscape of Isla Magdalena National Park, with its deep ravines and coastal cliffs, makes it an ideal environment for species such as Penguins, Cormorants, Sea Lions, and Southern River Otters.

 Other faunas found here include Coipos, Chungungos (Marine Otters), South American Fur Seals, and Toninas (Commerson's Dolphins), in addition to various species of Petrels and Seagulls.

-The ecosystem of the National Park includes Puyuhuapi evergreen forest and deciduous alpine scrub.
-Flora includes the Coigüe de Chiloé and Coigüe de Magallanes, Ciprés de las Guaitecas (Pilgerodendron), Canelo, Ciruelilo, Luma, Tepu, and Fiunques.
+The ecosystem of the National Park includes the Puyuhuapi evergreen forest and deciduous alpine scrub.
+Flora consists of the Coigüe de Chiloé and Coigüe de Magallanes, Ciprés de las Guaitecas (Pilgerodendron), Canelo, Ciruelilo, Luma, Tepu, and Fiunques.
 Ferns and bushes such as the Chilco (Hardy Fuchsia) and Chaura make up the island's dense rainforest.